![]() |

 “Costa Rica hit by 6.5 magnitude earthquake

-Three people suffered fatal heart attacks that coincided with the time of the earthquake — two in Jacó and one person further south in Coronado — according to a statement from Costa Rica’s presidency.
+According to a statement from Costa Rica’s presidency, three people suffered fatal heart attacks that coincided with the time of the earthquake — two in Jacó and one person further south in Coronado.
 It said the country’s Judicial Investigation Agency was investigating the deaths.

-At least one building in Jacó had been evacuated due to apparent damage and there were reports of walls collapsing and objects falling in other parts of the country, but there were no reports of any further injuries, the statement said.
+At least one building in Jacó had been evacuated due to apparent damage, and there were reports of walls collapsing and objects falling in other parts of the country.
+Still, there were no reports of any further injuries, the statement said.

 The quake was at a depth of about 12 miles.
-The country’s Public Safety Ministry said there were reports of two serious injuries as a result of the quake, but did not provide additional details.
-Electricity was knocked out in some areas as power lines and poles fell, but there were no reports of major infrastructure damage from the temblor, which hit in a lightly populated area on the Pacific Coast.
+The country’s Public Safety Ministry said there were reports of two serious injuries resulting from the earthquake but did not provide additional details.
+Electricity was knocked out in some areas as power lines and poles fell.
+Still, there were no reports of significant infrastructure damage from the quake, which hit a lightly populated place on the Pacific Coast.
 The government reported some rockslides obstructing highways near the epicenter.
 The U.S. National Weather Service said there was no Pacific-wide tsunami threat, Reuters reported.”